Articles of Incorporation and Rules

 4. The Chairperson may appoint a Vice-Chairperson from within the Chamber if necessary for operational reasons

-(Restrictions on leaving the meeting, etc.)
+(Restrictions on leaving the room, etc.)

 2. If an attending delegate or proxy wishes to leave the meeting before the end of the meeting, he/she must obtain permission from the chairperson or the committee member for proceedings